phil-rice/focuson/README.md

 [Read this to understand what is happening](https://docs.google.com/presentation/d/e/2PACX-1vRvIfvQHiMw10X9bAek_hK1eE6WDqP8V4X85fJ8gT4RaQU9mPh9yu9j0bRpLnfKEptqwpLqowGy43vK/pub?start=false&loop=false&delayms=3000)

 # Developing locally

 There are a lot of small packages
 * so that the users can 'pick and choose'
 * to enforce that the code is as decoupled as possible.

-In order to work locally I recommend using [npm link](https://docs.npmjs.com/cli/v6/commands/npm-link)

-There (will be) a bash script in this project `setupNpmLinks.sh` that sets up the links.
-Effectively each package is symlinked to the dependant packages

 # Packages